GSA/ficam-federation/_design/06_federation_protocols.md

 In addition to the ID Token, the IdP also issues the client an OAuth 2.0 access token which can be used to access the UserInfo Endpoint at the IdP.
 This endpoint returns a JSON object representing a set of attributes about the subscriber, including but not limited to their name, email address, physical address, phone number, and other profile information.
 While the information inside the ID Token is reflective of the authentication event, the information in the UserInfo Endpoint is generally more stable and could be more general purpose.
 Access to different attributes from the UserInfo Endpoint is governed by the use of a specially-defined set of OAuth scopes, openid, profile, email, phone, and address.

-An additional scope, offline_access, is used to govern the issuance of refresh tokens, which allow the RP to access the UserInfo Endpoint when the subscriber is not present.
+An additional scope, offline_access, is used to govern the issuance of refresh tokens, which allow the SP to access the UserInfo Endpoint when the subscriber is not present.
 Access to the UserInfo Endpoint is structured as an API and may be available when the subscriber is not present.
 Therefore, access to the UserInfo Endpoint is not sufficient for proving a subscriber’s presence and establishing an authenticated session at the RP.

 ## Kerberos Tickets